Who is Karel?

 What Does Karel Teach?

-Visit NCLab’s Free Apps to experiment with building your own mazes and games for Karel.
-In order to save the games and share them online, you will need to create a free user account in NCLab at nclab.com/sign-up/.
+Visit NCLab’s Free Apps to view other people’s projects, or create your own.
+In order to save projects and share them online, you will need to create a free user account in NCLab at nclab.com/sign-up/.

-All NCLab courses are free for individual professional development of K-12 teachers.
-Visit the Schools’ page to claim your free individual request or a one-month trial classroom license today!
+Visit the Schools page to request a trial classroom license today!